PressClub Portugal · Article.

 The road version of the racing car, which was developed for homologation purposes, became a widely known symbol of inspiring driving pleasure focused on the essentials, especially in its final stage of development.
 CSL – this combination of letters in the model designation stood for “Coupé, Sport, Leichtbau” (Coupe, Sport, Lightweight), a concise summary of the two-door car’s recipe for success.

 In addition to wide wheel arches, its coupe-shaped body also received an eye-catching aerodynamics package, which included a front spoiler, air bars on the front side panels and a roof spoiler.
 Completing the design modifications vs. the other coupes in BMW large series was a rear wing that optimised the grip of the rear wheels.
-It was not approved for road use and therefore lay in the boot when the vehicle was delivered, but nevertheless received much public attention, earning the automobile its “Batmobile” nickname.
+It was not approved for road use and therefore lay in the boot when the vehicle was delivered, but nevertheless received much public attention so that the Coupe was given the nickname “Batmobile”.

 The new BMW 3.0 CSL is the contemporary reinterpretation of all these features anchored in its model designation.
 Its coupe-shaped body sets traditional accents for sporty elegance and expressive dynamics.
 Its drive and suspension technology stems from the latest developments for racing cars and high-performance sports cars from BMW M GmbH.
 And the intelligent lightweight construction reaches an outstanding level, above all through the extensive use of carbon.
 The power-to-weight ratio of the BMW 3.0 CSL is a mere 2.9 kilograms per hp.

-Unique, M-typical design, geared to the technical demands of outstanding performance.
+Unique, M-typical design, geared to the technical demands of fascinating performance.

 With its classic coupe proportions and a traditional vehicle concept that combines a front engine and manual transmission with rear-wheel drive, the BMW 3.0 CSL follows in the footsteps of its historic ancestor.
 Distinctive air deflection elements, powerfully shaped wheel arches, a striking rear spoiler and numerous other details are unmistakably based on the design of the legendary coupe from the 1970s.